 Presentations & Speeches

-In addition to teaching, I also enjoying speaking at conferences; below is a list of my previous presentations and speechesl.
+In addition to teaching, I also enjoying speaking at conferences.
+Below is a list of some of my presentations and speeches.
 All my presentation materials are available at Phrontistery and are licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License, i.e. feel free to use and even modify as necessary for non-commericial purposes, but remember to credit me.

 - "Social Media in Education," TIES Education Technology Conference, December 2010 and SkillsUSA National Leadership and Skills Conference, June 2010